smartfog/fogflow/doc/en/source/programming.rst

 more than one fog functions to handle a new data item, a constantly changing execution graph can be automatically triggered and managed by the FogFlow runtime as data arrive and disappear.
-From the design perspective, fog func-tion is more flexible than service topology, because the overall processing logic of an IoT service can be easily changed over time by adding or removing fog functions when the service processing logic needs to modify for new business requirements.
+From the design perspective, fog function is more flexible than service topology, because the overall processing logic of an IoT service can be easily changed over time by adding or removing fog functions when the service processing logic needs to modify for new business requirements.
 With the fog function programming model, FogFlow can support serverless computing for a cloud-edge based environment.